reyesaldasoro/ElectroPalatography/extractPhonemes/ExtractPhonemesManual.md

 <h3>Initialise the cell where results will be stored </h3>
 <p>  All results will be stored in a cell, phoneme names on the first column, the
  palatograms for each phoneme per occurrence in the second, then the measurements of asymmetry in the columns 3-8.
-Notice that the size of the palatograms will be different depending on how many times and how long each time occurs.
+Notice that the size (specifically the third dimension of the matrix as in 300 x 240 x N) of the palatograms will be different depending on how many times each time phoneme occurs.
+The length of the phoneme will influence the values of each palatogram, see the display of a single palatogram below.

 </p>
 <pre class="codeinput">